racer-rust/racer/README.md

 7. Open a rust file and try typing ```use std::io::B``` and press \<tab\>

 8. Place your cursor over a symbol and hit M-. to jump to the definition.

+9. You may also wish to use Racer for eldoc:

+    ```
+    (add-hook 'rust-mode-hook #'racer-turn-on-eldoc)
+    ```

 ## Vim integration